Text evals with LLM-as-judge

 • You know how to specify text data in column mapping.

 You can use external LLMs to score your text data.
-This method lets you evaluate texts based on any custom criteria that you define in a prompt.
+This method lets you evaluate texts by any custom criteria you define in a prompt.

 Code example